Rosanna Davison: Personal life

 Davison has been in a relationship with Wesley Quirke since 2006.
 They were engaged in 2013 and wed in the summer of 2014.
 They had their honeymoon in the Seychelles.
 They have one daughter, and twin sons.

-She followed a vegetarian diet for more than a decade but transitioned to a vegan diet to propel training for the Galway Ironman, an event that consists of a half-marathon, 90-kilometre bike ride and 1.9-kilometre swim.
-In 2013, she posed naked in a PETA ad campaign promoting a vegan diet.

 Davison is a graduate of the College of Naturopathic Medicine.
 She is a qualified nutritional therapist and obtained her MSc degree in personalised nutrition from Middlesex University.
 In February 2015 she signed a publishing deal with Gill Books for her first cookbook, Eat Yourself Beautiful, which was released in August 2015 and went on to be a best-seller.
 The book advocates plant-based nutrition.

-In 2019, Davison was criticized by vegan activists for taking part in a paid campaign for Naas Racecourse.
-In response, Davison has stated that she eats a plant-based diet for health reasons and has never claimed to be a vegan.
+Davison has previously collaborated with People for the Ethical Treatment of Animals (PETA) on multiple occasions to promote the benefits of vegetarian and vegan diets.
+In 2019, Davison was criticised by vegan activists for taking part in a paid campaign for Naas Racecourse.
+In response, Davison stated that although she eats a plant-based diet for both health and ethical reasons, she has never claimed to be a "lifestyle vegan".